Being a Group Contact

 • Have you an interest or knowledge that you would like to share with other members?

-• Do you feel unsure, perhaps a little intimidated, by what being a leader might entail?
+• Do you feel unsure, perhaps a little intimidated, by what being a Contact might entail?

 If you have answered “yes” to these questions, please read on.

-A Group Leader, in many groups, does not need to be a leader or an expert, the role may be more that of an organiser, coordinator, facilitator or administrator.
+A Group Contact, in many groups, does not need to be a leader or an expert, the role may be more that of an organiser, coordinator, facilitator or administrator.

-A Group Leader undertakes the role willingly, there is no coercion : the role is voluntary and a leader will undertake the role only for as long as they are happy to do so.
+A Group Contact undertakes the role willingly, there is no coercion : the role is voluntary and a Contact will undertake the role only for as long as they are happy to do so.

-From within the U3A organisation, group leaders have made the following comments :
+From within the U3A organisation, group Contacts have made the following comments :